yiqiao-yin/pace-u-cs667/capstone/README.md

   - Develop the back-end, database handling, and integrate it with the front-end.
   - Implement Generative AI integration by improving context management.
 - **April**:
-  - Implement RAG (Retrieval-Augmented Generation) features to enhance coaching quality and conduct testing.
+  - Deploy the developed output (source code) to the cloud and conduct testing.
-  - Complete MVP functionality.
+  - Enhance coaching quality through implementing RAG (Retrieval-Augmented Generation) features.
 - **May**:
-  - Handle deployment and finalize development.
+  - Deliver the finalized source code with a brief explanation document.

 ## Project 4: In House Custom App